Adobe Font Development Kit for OpenType (AFDKO) Overview

 charplot

-Make a pdf file showing all the glyphs in the font.
-Shows one glyph per page.
-Shows the nodes and control points.
+creates a PDF file showing all the glyphs in the font, one glyph per page, with nodes and control points.
+The output is very similar to tx -pdf -1

 digiplot